Farqadayn/Qareed/README.md

 # Qareed
-Syntactical analysis of the metric pattern and rhyme of Arabic poems.
+Analysis of the metric pattern and rhyme of Arabic poems.

 ## Text